 Tsegaye received his BA in Accounting and MBA in Finance & Decision Sciences from the University of Baltimore /Towson.
 He graduated with great honor in Educational Leadership from Addis Ababa University, Ethiopia.

 Tsegaye earned his CPA certificate in the US.

-Kidist Gebreamlak serves as President on STEM Synergy's Board of Directors.
+Kidist Gebreamlak serves as Executive Director of STEM Synergy, and has served on its Board of Directors.

-Kidist is a program specialist at the Center for Global Health Impact and the Institute for Leadership Impact at Southern Methodist University.
-Prior to this role, Kidist worked in project development at the Corporation for National & Community Service, and in consulting and program support for the World Bank Group.
+Prior to this role, Kidist was a program specialist at the Center for Global Health Impact and the Institute for Leadership Impact at Southern Methodist University.
+She worked in project development at the Corporation for National & Community Service, and in consulting and program support for the World Bank Group.
 She also served as a research assistant at George Mason University and at the Institute for Security Studies.

 Kidist earned her B.A. in International Development at George Mason University and her M.A. in Sustainable Development from the School for International Training.
 She is currently pursuing her Doctor of Liberal Studies (D.L.S.) at Southern Methodist University.
 Her research focuses on human-centered design thinking for sustainable development in the context of sub-Saharan Africa.